cdown/chrisdown.name/posts/2013-08-09-deus-ex-the-missing-link-and-how-to-do-dlc-wrong.md

 playing competitive TF2 two or so years ago, and it's been a real treat to be able to do it again.

-I downloaded Steam, and the first thing that came up in my favourites at the top of the browser was Deus Ex: Human Revolution.
-It was one of the last games that I played, but it feels recent.
-Funny to think it was nearly two years ago that I last played anything.
-It seemed a good enough place to start.
-Apparently I had also bought the DLC, [The Missing Link][missinglink], which I hadn't played in my previous playthrough, probably because I only bought it afterwards, hoping to play it in my next playthrough that never came.
-Two years later, I finally played it.

 Anyone who knows me in person knows that when I discuss video games, I almost inevitably bring up the original [Deus Ex][dx].
 I picked a copy of it up in a bargain bin around 2002-03, and I distinctly remember having to lower the